txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 ---

 {{#2.0.0+}}
-<div class="info">This document refers to the new Riak Search 2.0 with [[Solr|http://lucene.apache.org/solr/]] integration (codenamed Yokozuna).
+<div class="info">This document refers to the new Riak Search 2.0 with [[Solr|http://lucene.apache.org/solr/]] integration (originally codenamed Yokozuna).
 For advanced information about the <em>deprecated</em> Riak Search, visit [[Advanced Legacy Search]].</div>

-The project that implements Riak Search is called Yokozuna.
-This is a more detailed overview of the concepts and reasons behind the design of Yokozuna, for those interested.
+This is a detailed overview of the concepts and reasons behind the design of Riak Search for those interested.
 If you're simply looking to use Riak Search, you should check out the [[Using Search]] document.

 ![Yokozuna](/images/yokozuna.png)

-## Yokozuna is Erlang
+## Riak Search is Erlang

 In Erlang OTP an "application" is a group of modules and Erlang processes which together perform a specific task.
 The word application is confusing because most people think of an application as an entire program such as Emacs or Photoshop.
-But Yokozuna is just a sub-system in Riak itself.
-Erlang applications are often stand-alone but Yokozuna is more like an appendage of Riak.
+But Riak Search is just a sub-system in Riak itself.
+Erlang applications are often stand-alone but Riak Search is more like an appendage of Riak.
 It requires other subsystems like Riak Core and KV, but also extends their functionality by providing search capabilities for KV data.

-The point of Yokozuna is to bring more sophisticated and robust query and search support to Riak.
+The point of Riak Search is to bring more sophisticated and robust query and search support to Riak.
 Many people consider Lucene, and programs built on top of it such as Solr, as _the standard_ for open source search.
 There are many successful stories built atop Lucene/Solr and it sets the bar for the feature set developers and users expect.
 Meanwhile, Riak has a great story as a highly-available, distributed, key-value store.
-Yokozuna takes advantage of the fact that Riak already knows how to do the distributed bits, extending its feature set with that of Solr's.
+Riak Search takes advantage of the fact that Riak already knows how to do the distributed bits, extending its feature set with that of Solr's.
 It takes the strength of each, and combines them.

-Yokozuna is a mediator between Riak and Solr.
+Riak Search is a mediator between Riak and Solr.
 There is nothing stopping a user from deploying these two programs separately but then they would be responsible for the glue.
 That glue can be tricky to write.
 It needs to deal with monitoring, querying, indexing, and dissemination of information.

-Yokozuna knows how to listen for changes in KV data and make the appropriate changes to indexes that live in Solr.
+Riak Search knows how to listen for changes in KV data and make the appropriate changes to indexes that live in Solr.

-Yokozuna knows how to take a user query on any node and convert it to a Solr Distributed Search which will correctly cover the entire index without overlap in replicas.
+Riak Search knows how to take a user query on any node and convert it to a Solr Distributed Search which will correctly cover the entire index without overlap in replicas.

-Yokozuna knows how to take index creation commands and disseminate that information across the cluster.
+Riak Search knows how to take index creation commands and disseminate that information across the cluster.

-Yokozuna knows how to communicate and monitor the Solr OS process.
+Riak Search knows how to communicate and monitor the Solr OS process.

 Etc.